tethysplatform/tethys/docs/tethys_sdk/tethys_services/spatial_dataset_service/geoserver_reference.rst

 Example Usage
 =============

-All ``SpatialDatasetEngine`` methods return a dictionary with an item named 'success' that contains a boolean.
-If the operation was successful, 'success' will be true, otherwise it will be false.
-If 'success' is true, the dictionary will have an item named 'result' that will contain the results.
-If it is false, the dictionary will have an item named 'error' that will contain information about the error that occurred.
-This can be very useful for debugging and error catching purposes.
 Consider the following example for uploading a shapefile to a GeoServer spatial dataset service:

 Upload Shapefile
 ----------------